This is the

 After a short postponement the fleet started cleanly first time … the fleet split off the start with series leader Richie Robertson (AUS) starting at the committee boat and tacked off to the middle of the lake with a group whilst the bulk of the fleet headed left towards the cliffs. .
 Read more >>>

 12th September 2015 :: Pre-Worlds Day 1

-11th September 2015 :: Measurement and Registration The sun is shining, the south wind is blowing and sailors from around the world are gathering at Fraglia Vela Riva (Lake Garda; Italy) for the ACO 6th Musto Performance Skiff World Championships.
+11th September 2015 :: Measurement and Registration The sun is shining, the south wind is blowing and sailors from around the world are gathering at Fraglia Vela Riva (Lake Garda; Italy) for the ACO 6th MUSTO Skiff World Championships.

 Today; sailors are going through the registration and measurement process.
 The highly efficient team at Fraglia Vela Riva are taking the sailors through the registration and the equipment inspection team are checking the competitor’s boats for compliance.
 Read more >>>

 MUSTO Skiff Open at Datchet: 29/30 August 2015 : (GBR) 12 plucky MUSTOs contended the Datchet open with a forecast that barely went above 5 knots, and on arrival even 5 knots was looking optimistic.
 However after a short delay the breeze came in at 5-8 knots and racing got underway.
 Looking around and taking the shifts was key - the wind slowly went right, favouring the right side of the course, but this wasn't a guaranteed gain!
 George Hand rounded the first mark in the lead of Race 1 followed by Stuart Keegan, Serega Samus and Dave Poston.
 Dave gybe set on the first downwind to come out in front, but George and Stuart passed him again upwind.
 Stuart and George fought it out for the lead, place changing several times, with George taking the bullet followed by Stuart and Dave.
 Read more >>>